awslabs/stable-diffusion-aws-extension/README.md

 ### **Part1**: Install the stable-diffusion-webui and extension
+#### **Option 1 (Recommended)**: Use one click AWS Cloudformation Template to install the EC2 instance with WebUI and extension
+1. Install the EC2 by using [CloudFormation Template](https://raw.githubusercontent.com/awslabs/stable-diffusion-aws-extension/main/workshop/ec2.yaml) to install CloudFormation template directly
+2. Select the EC2 instance key pair, and keep click with default operation to create the stack
+3. Find the output value of the CloudFormation stack, and navigate to the WebUI by clicking the link in the WebUIURL value, note you need to wait extra 5 minutes to wait for the internal setup complete after the stack been created successfully.

+#### **Option 2**: Use script if you already had a EC2 instance (Ubuntu 20.04 LTS recommended) without WebUI installed
 1. In the working directory of a Linux computer prepared in advance, run the following command to download the latest installation script:
 ```bash
 wget https://raw.githubusercontent.com/awslabs/stable-diffusion-aws-extension/main/install.sh